 - Foaming Cleanser – Foaming cleansers are good at clearing up the skin from impurities.
 They are able to remove oil, thick makeup and even hard to remove sunscreen.
 The foaming ingredient is called sodium lauryl sulfate (SLS).
 SLS tends to dry skin out, so this type of cleanser isn’t ideal for people with dry skin type.
 There are some foam cleansers formulated with oils or emollients that provide a moisturizing effect.

-- Cream/Lotion Cleanser – This type of cleanser has a slight heavier consistency and may require rinsing after application.
+- Cream/Lotion Cleanser – Cream or lotion cleansers have a slightly heavier consistency and may require rinsing after application.
 They are deeply moisturizing cleansers, which makes them a good choice for dry skin.
 Some cream cleansers contain petrolatum, beeswax or mineral oil and may limit the effectiveness of toners and serums.

 - Oil Cleanser – These cleansers are typically used to remove makeup and are step one of double cleansing.
 They work by binding to oils on the skin and dissolving them.
 Step 2 is to use another type of cleanser, typically a foam, to soak up the remaining oil and remove anything left behind.